Cruise Advice For the Best Palermo Port Experience

 Quattro Canti:

-To begin, this “Four Corners” intersection is one of the city’s most famous spots.
-For the best shot, use a wide-angle lens.
-Alternatively, try a low-angle photo looking up at the statues and the sky.
+This “Four Corners” intersection is one of the city’s most famous spots, where four streets meet in perfect symmetry.
+It works especially well for wide-angle shots, while a low-angle photo looking up at the statues and sky can create a more dramatic effect.

 Piazza Pretoria: